monero-ecosystem/monero-translations/weblate.md

 ### 1. Start!

 Go to the [project page](https://translate.getmonero.org/projects/), click on the tool you would like to contribute to (for example the CLI or GUI wallet) and select the language.
-You will see some statistics and a series of lines in different colours:
+You will see some statistics and a series of lines in different colors:

 ![screenshot](/media/weblate/strings_status.png)

-- **Green:** These represents already translated strings.
+- **Green:** These represent already translated strings.
 You can safely ignore them, unless you would like to review the work already done by others;
 - **Red:** Untranslated strings or with failing checks.
 These should be the priority;
 - **Grey:** Strings that need some kind of action;
 - **Yellow:** Strings with some issues that need to be reviewed;

-After choosing the type of strings you want to work on (remember that strings higlighted in red are preferred, especially (**Not translated strings** and **Strings needing action**) you will be prompted to the string view, where you can finally start!
+After choosing the type of strings you want to work on (remember that strings highlighted in red are preferred, especially (**Not translated strings** and **Strings needing action**) you will be prompted to the string view, where you can finally start!

 ### 2. Check if a translation has been already suggested